Market Movements, Volatility, and Trends Evaluation

 WorldEquity Indices

-The predominant buying pressure decreases slowly, the selling pressure decreases at a rapid pace.
+The predominant buying pressure increases by accelerating its speed, the selling pressure increases at a very sustained rate.

 Volatility HV * 21 D. 252 D. LTV